mooshu1x2/goodgames/README.md

 * Completely fix up the frontend interface.
 Materialze CSS does not play well with Angular2.
 * Rewrite DRF serializers to simplify parsing.
 * Reorganize frontend to modularize certain pages (gameresults page and search page are nearly identical, but exist as two separate components).
+* Learn more about how to integrate OAuth2 with Django backend.
+All authenticaton was performed in frontend.

 Bugs
 ----
 * Bug when logging out.
 Page does not update; need manual refresh to update data bindings.
 * Sticky footer does not stick.
 * Dropdown select menus are cutoff in mobile view.
+* Search icon overlaps textbox.

 The Team
 --------